Skip to main content

 2. Start Kubernetes Cluster

-To create a minikube cluster, use the following command and adjust the parameters as needed.
+To create a Minikube cluster, use the following command and adjust the parameters as needed.

 minikube start --driver=docker --cpus 4 --memory 16384